-- fund our operations and clinical trials; - · continue our research and development; and - commercialize our product candidates, if any such product candidates receive regulatory approval for commercial sale.
+- · fund our operations and clinical trials; - · continue our research and development; and - commercialize our product candidates, if any such product candidates receive regulatory approval for commercial sale.

-We believe that the net proceeds from this offering, our current cash resources, interest on these funds and product revenue from the sale of FARESTON® will be sufficient to meet our projected operating requirements through the first quarter of 2009.
+We believe that the net proceeds from this offering, our current cash resources, interest on these funds and product revenue from the sale of FARESTON® will be sufficient to meet our projected operating requirements through at least the end of 2008.
 This estimate does not include any potential product launch costs for ACAPODENE® in the event that it is approved for marketing by the FDA.